-The MOVES2014a emissions model is used to calculate emissions from transportation travel and establish emissions budgets.
+The MOVES2014a emissions model is used to calculate emissions from transportation travel.
 The 8-hour budgets were developed jointly by CTDOT and CTDEEP.
 The budgets were found to be adequate by EPA and can be used in comparing future transportation-related emission to determine conformity.